-Hi, I’m Tanya Sturges, The Female Career Confidence Coach for Introverts and Empaths.
-Here’s a little bit more information about me …
+Hi, I’m Tanya Sturges, a fully qualified and certified women’s coach.
+Here’s a little bit more information about me…

 ✔️ I’m a fully qualified coach, which means I have undertaken training, experience and a period of assessment, in order to equip me to do the work I do.

 ✔️ I’ve studied psychology at degree level giving me an understanding of the theory of how the mind works – which means I know my stuff!

 ✔️ Prior to coaching, I worked in HR, recruitment and leadership roles.

 ✔️ I have a wealth of experience in coaching, including career coaching; life coaching; mindset coaching; performance coaching; leadership and executive coaching.

 ✔️ Having conquered my own mental health battles, I am passionate about mental health and emotional wellbeing.

 “When I started my journey to become a coach, I told myself if I could make a difference to the life of just one person it would be worth it.
 Four years later and I’m changing lives daily.
 It’s the most rewarding career and I truly love what I do”.